-After delving into the template syntax of AnQi CMS, we find that its template engine is very similar to Django's syntax, which means that filters are usually applied in sequence to the result of the previous operation.
-But foraddFilter, its design intent and usage are more focused on handling two operands.
+After getting a deep understanding of the template syntax of Anqi CMS, we find that its template engine is very similar to Django's syntax, which means that filters are usually applied in order to the result of the previous operation.
+But foraddA filter, its design intention and usage is more focused on processing two operands.

 The challenge of chained calls